 What does a North American porcupine look like?
 Porcupine: photo of a porcupine from North America.
 Population status, threats and protection

-The porcupine is a mammalian animal that belongs to the order of rodents, the porcupine family (Hystricidae).
+Porcupine is a mammal that belongs to the order of rodents, the porcupine family (Hystricidae).

-In the classification of rodents, a separate family of tree-porcupines or American porcupines (Erethizontidae) is distinguished, which live in North and South America.
-Outwardly, they are similar to animals from the porcupine family, but differ in their smaller size and shorter spines on the back of the back.
+In the classification of rodents, a separate family of arboreal or American porcupines (Erethizontidae) is distinguished, which live in Northern and South America.
+Outwardly, they are similar to animals from the porcupine family, but differ in their smaller size and shorter quills on the back of the back.

-Many believe that the porcupine shoots quills at its enemies.
-In fact, this is a misconception based on the fact that porcupine quills do not hold well in the animal's body and are easily lost.
-But the porcupine cannot shoot them in any way due to the lack of any anatomical devices and the shape of the needles themselves, which in any case are slightly curved and cannot be stabilized in flight.
-And the lightning-fast throw of the attacking porcupine, turning its back to the enemy and a sharp bounce back create the feeling that the beast has stuck a needle as if from a certain distance.
+Many people believe that the porcupine shoots quills at its enemies.
+In fact, this is a misconception based on the fact that porcupine quills do not adhere well to the animal’s body and are easily lost.
+But the porcupine cannot shoot them due to the absence of any anatomical adaptations and the shape of the quills themselves, which in any case are slightly curved and cannot be stabilized in flight.
+And the lightning-fast throw of an attacking porcupine, turning its back to the enemy and a sharp rebound back create the feeling that the animal has inserted a needle as if from some distance.

 Poisonous porcupine quills are another common myth.
-Injection wounds are actually quite painful and heal for a long time, which is not surprising, because the sharp quills of a porcupine can even pierce a boot.
-In addition, dirt usually accumulates on the needles, and inflammation does not cause the mythical porcupine venom, but infection.
-In addition, porcupine quills are quite fragile, and fragments can remain in the wound, provoking suppuration.
+The wounds from the injection are actually quite painful and take a long time to heal, which is not surprising, because the sharp quills of a porcupine can pierce even a boot.
+In addition, dirt usually accumulates on the quills, and the inflammation is caused not by the mythical porcupine poison, but by infection.
+In addition, porcupine quills are quite fragile, and debris may remain in the wound, causing suppuration.

 Where does the porcupine live?

-Porcupines live in Europe, North America (USA and Canada), South America, African countries, Southeast and Central Asia, India, and Transcaucasia.
-Representatives of the porcupine family inhabit a wide variety of biotopes: from humid tropical and subtropical forests to savannahs, deserts and mountainous regions.
-Many species settle near human habitation and feed on agricultural land.
+Porcupines live in Europe, North America (USA and Canada), South America, African countries, southeastern and Central Asia, India, in Transcaucasia.
+Representatives of the porcupine family inhabit a wide variety of biotopes: from tropical and subtropical forests to savannas, deserts and mountainous regions.
+Many species settle near human habitation and feed on agricultural lands.

-Porcupine is a nocturnal animal, during the day it usually hides in rock crevices, caves, abandoned dens of other animals or self-dug holes.
-The porcupine burrow can be up to 10 m long and up to 4 m deep.
-The burrow usually has several “rooms”, burrows, one of which is necessarily lined with fresh grass.
-Porcupines do not hibernate, but in winter the activity of animals is noticeably reduced, and they spend most of their time in their homes.
+The porcupine is a nocturnal animal; during the day it usually hides in rock crevices, caves, abandoned dens of other animals, or self-dug holes.
+The length of a porcupine burrow can reach 10 m, and the depth up to 4 m.
+The burrow usually has several “rooms”, holes, one of which is necessarily lined with fresh grass.
+Porcupines don't fall into hibernation, but in winter the activity of animals noticeably decreases, and most They spend time in their home.

-Porcupines feed in the dead of night, moving away in search of food for several kilometers from their shelter.
-These rodents are not too afraid of people, so they often visit local cultivated lands - fields and melons, where they eat the fruits of human labor with pleasure: watermelons, melons, and many other crops.
-In places of regular exercise of animals, markedly trodden paths remain, along which an experienced tracker easily finds the shelter of animals.
+Porcupines feed in the dead of night, moving several kilometers from their shelter in search of food.
+These rodents are not too afraid of people, so they often visit local cultivated lands - fields and melon fields, where they happily eat the fruits of human labor: watermelons, melons, and many other crops.
+In places where animals regularly exercise, noticeably trodden paths remain, along which an experienced tracker can easily find the animals’ shelter.

-Porcupines feed mainly in pairs: the male and the female walk side by side at a distance of about 30-50 cm from each other, and the male always keeps a little behind his companion.
-The porcupine is a predominantly herbivorous animal: true vegetarians are found among the species, although some individuals occasionally, but with pleasure eat various insects, other invertebrates and their larvae.
-According to experts, in this way animals make up for the deficiency of mineral salts in the body.
+Porcupines feed mainly in pairs: the male and female walk side by side at a distance of about 30-50 cm from each other, and the male always stays slightly behind his companion.
+The porcupine is predominantly a herbivore: among the species there are true vegetarians, although some individuals occasionally, but with pleasure, eat various insects, other invertebrates and their larvae.
+According to experts, in this way animals make up for the deficiency mineral salts in organism.

-Porcupine's plant food is all parts of plants: rhizomes, tubers, shoots, leaves, and fruits.
-In the cold season, porcupines eat especially a lot of tree bark.
+The plant food of a porcupine is all parts of plants: rhizomes, tubers, shoots, leaves, and fruits.
+In the cold season, porcupines eat especially a lot tree bark.

 • Hystrix (Porcupines),